THE GREAT

 • A single mother with 6 other children gives birth to octuplets ─ and they all live!

-• "The Miracle on the Hudson," when all 155 people aboard survived a plane crash in the river
+• "The Miracle on the Hudson," when all 155 passengers aboard survived a plane crash in the Hudson River

 • Bernie Madoff and the biggest Ponzi scheme in history